muSpectre/muGrid/doc/dev-docs/source/CodingConvention.rst

     *
     * @date   01 May 2017
     *
-    * @brief  Small definitions of commonly used types throughout µSpectre *
+    * @brief  Small prototypes of commonly used types throughout µSpectre *
     * @section  LICENSE
     *